 Total Annual Savings = $700 Million

 As a result of the No-Fault scheme failing, it ended up resulting in some of these other proactive measures, namely the Graduated Licensing Program the following year in 1998.
 The implementation of the GLP turned a projected $2.4 Billion ICBC deficit into $600 Million profit and a 5-year rate freeze.
-This also likely saved countless lives in the process.
-Root prevention, rather than sacrificing victim rights.
+This also likely saved countless lives in the process- root cause prevention, rather than sacrificing victim rights!

 Fast forward to 2020: under the new “Enhanced Care Model” AKA No-Fault, the injured will not receive pain & suffering compensation when they are the victims of a motor vehicle accident.
 They will not have access to justice with legal representation.
 If they were to hire a lawyer to help them with the newly proposed labyrinth dispute resolution process, they would be forced to pay for this out of their own pocket, which reserves this only for the wealthy.
 Accordingly, No-Fault discriminates against people socioeconomically.
 We advised Attorney General, Minister David Eby of this and more in a March 9th, 2020 letter.

 Not only does it discriminate socioeconomically, it discriminates against women.
-As has been advised by us to Mitzi Dean, Parliamentary Secretary for Gender Equity, women are 73% more likely to be seriously injured in a frontal car collision than that of men, and are 17% more likely to be killed.
+As we advised Mitzi Dean, Parliamentary Secretary for Gender Equity, women are 73% more likely to be seriously injured in a frontal car collision than that of men, and are 17% more likely to be killed.
 (Source: Keith Barry, ConsumerReports.org October 23, 2019).

 No-Fault discriminates against race.
 The motor vehicle fatality rate is 248% higher for that of First Nations, than that of the general population.
 (Source: Vision Zero, BC’s Road Safety Strategy 2016).